DEM1989/helse-agentic-library/PUBLISHING.md

 1. An npm account (create one at https://www.npmjs.com/signup if you don't have one)
 2. Logged in to npm on your local machine
-3. Proper access rights to publish under the `@helse` scope
+3. Proper access rights to publish under the `@dem1989` scope (automatic for your own user scope)

 ## Preparing for Publication